dnasdw/gbatools/README.md

 aif2gba is a tool for converting between AIF, S, and BIN formats, including all the features of aif2agb (version 1.05 and 1.06a) and pok_aif (version 1.06a.006).

+findwavedata is a tool for finding wave data in a ROM.

 ## Platforms

 - Windows (XP or later)